A-League Logo

 A-League Men Logo

 Since 2008, the Women’s (W-League) and Youth (Y-League) divisions have been held alongside the men’s A-League.
-In 2020, the divisions left Football Australia and merged under one name, the A-League.
-The Australian Professional League (APL), which is the board of directors of the clubs, took over the management of the merger.
-The change will give the League greater financial freedom along the lines of major European competitions.
+In 2020, the divisions left Football Australia and merged under one name: the A-League.
+The Australian Professional League (APL), the board of directors of the clubs, took over the management of the merger.
+The change will give the League greater financial freedom, similar to major European competitions.

-As part of the rebranding of the revamped League, a new logo has been designed.
+A new logo has been designed as part of the rebranding of the revamped League.
 It is a stylized letter A, consisting of a dot replacing the first stick and bridge of the letter and a right-slanting line.
 This lettering symbolizes the ball and the goal or foot of a soccer player.
 The badge turned out to be quite laconic and, at the same time, dynamic.
 It is suitable for all members of the League, regardless of gender and age.
-At the bottom, under the letter A, in small capital letters, is the League’s signature.
+The League’s signature is in small capital letters at the bottom, under the letter A.

 October 11, 2021